avielbr/keybrish/README.md

 ```

 ## How to run
-In the future I will be creating a full configurer.
+In the future I will be creating a full configuration interface.
 In the meantime you're able to run `main.py`, which will run the script in the background.
 Hit "Ctrl+\\" when you want to correct your text (works in both directions).